BC Specific Information Message

 - Muffled hearing and a feeling that your ear is plugged.

-- Trouble understanding what people are saying, especially when other people are talking or when there is background noise, such as a radio.
+- Trouble understanding what people are saying.
+This is most common when other people are talking or when there is background noise.

 - Listening to the TV or radio at a higher volume than in the past.